microsoft/bedrock/tools/prereqs/README.md

 - Terraform
 - SPK

-To simplify this, we maintain an individual script for each prerequisite.
+We maintain an individual script for each prerequisite to make this easier.

 NOTE: You do not need to use these scripts if you are already utilizing a package manager like `apt` or `brew` to install these.

-To use, clone the bedrock repository locally and then navigate to `tools/prereqs` and execute the appropriate scripts for the prerequisites you need to install.
+To use this, clone the bedrock repository locally and then navigate to `tools/prereqs` and execute the appropriate scripts for the prerequisites you need to install:

 ## Azure CLI